lingtalfi/jItemSlider/README.md

      * All items should be generated right from the beginning (i.e. no ajax call or dynamic feeding).
      */
     items: [],
     /**
+     * @param itemsDetect - callback
+     * If you want to start with already drawn items, define this callback to convert
+     * those static items into items data.
+     *
+     * The callback has the following signature:
+     *
+     *          map:itemInfo        function ( jHandle:jItem )
+     *
+     */
+    itemsDetect: null,
+    /**
      * @param renderItemCb - callback that renders an item given the item info
      *